 - Receipt of waste, with manual and mechanical sorting of waste.
-The turnaround duration of trucks entering/unloading/leaving the site is 14 minutes. - The machinery plant at the waste facility is expected to include a total of 2-off Front End loaders (Cat 972M), 2-off Waste/Dump Trucks (Cat 745 and Large Waste Truck), Forklift, Trommel Screen (and Crusher occasionally), Watercart.
-Other fixed sources include the Weighbridge and Wash Bay. - Mechanical processing of waste using the processing equipment (e.g. Trommel screen). - Storage of asbestos waste in a secured, enclosed facility. - Any waste which cannot be recycled or re-processed through the waste facility would be sent to an approved licensed landfill. - Recovery of recyclables through a manual picking line, including timber, and building materials.
+The turnaround duration of trucks entering/unloading/leaving the site is 14 minutes. - The machinery plant at the waste facility is expected to include a total of two Front End loaders (Cat 972M), one Waste Truck (road registered large truck), one Trommel Screen and one Shredder. - The mobile machinery will be fitted with 'squawker/quacker' alarms, to avoid any impulsive and/or tonality annoyance. - Mechanical processing of waste using the processing equipment (e.g. Trommel screen). - Any waste which cannot be recycled or re-processed through the waste facility would be sent to an approved licensed landfill. - Recovery of recyclables through the trommel and a manual picking line, including timber, and building materials.
 Transferral of processed waste into temporary storage bays in the hardstand area.